Slack automation CLI for AI agents (TypeScript + Bun).

 "message": { "ts": "...", "text": "...", "user": "U123", ... },

-}message list fetches all messages in a thread (or channel history if no thread).
+}message list fetches all replies in a thread, or recent channel messages when no thread is specified.
 Use this when you need the full conversation:

 {